 - Exercise – several studies have shown that exercise is a mood booster.
 Even walking for half an hour several times per week is enough to start feeling the effects.

-- Eat healthy – eating a well-rounded diet has many health benefits.
+- Eating healthy – a well-rounded diet has many health benefits.
 By integrating nutritious foods into your daily routine, you are taking care of yourself from the inside out to benefit your body and your mind at the same time.

 - Get enough sleep – issues with sleep, like insomnia or over-sleeping, are sometimes linked to depression.
-In order to make sure you have healthy sleeping patterns, try to go to bed and wake up at the same time everyday, try not to nap, and remove all distractions from the bedroom.
-That means no TVs or computers.
+In order to make sure you have healthy sleeping patterns, try to go to bed and wake up at the same time each day, try not to nap, and remove all distractions from the bedroom, it also means no TVs nor computers.

-- Don’t ignore serious signs of depression – remember that natural therapies can only help so much to help overcome depression.
-If you still have feelings of sadness or despair, be open with your physician and other healthcare providers so they can properly treat you.
+It is very important that you don’t ignore serious signs of depression.
+Remember that natural therapies can only help so much to overcome depression.
+Do not keep your feelings to yourself because you don’t want to burden your family or are scared to tell your doctor.
+If you have feelings of sadness or despair, be open with your physician and other healthcare providers so they can properly treat you.